dsec-capital/zorro-fix/README.md

     - OrderCancelReplaceRequest
     - ExecReport (in)

+The project heavily relies on the [QuickFix](https://quickfixengine.org) open source library.
+Performance-wise it is not as fast as commercial FIX implementations but provides a straightforward API and application framework to develop FIX based server and client applications.
+Some of the core building blocks, for example of the FIX server, are inspired from their examples.

-Edge cases and errors and rejects are handled in a rudimentary manner.
+Neigher the FIX client plugin nor the FIX server are complete.
+Edge cases and errors and rejects are currently only handled in a rudimentary manner.

+Contributions and feedback is very welcome.

 ## Quick Start Tutorial